unlock-protocol/unlock/README.md

 # Repositoty for the code to run Unlock

-4 steps to POC
+5 steps to POC

 1. Working JS snippet which can be embedded on a webpage and will erase the content of the page of the current user is not allowed to view it.
-2. Accept "slow" blockchain transaction to unlock content
+2. Accept "slow" blockchain transaction to unlock content, maybe using Metamask.
+3. Replace Metamask with our own iframe.
-3. Fast payment channel to unlock content
+4. Fast payment channel to unlock content.
-4. Accept CC payment
+5. Accept CC payment.

 ## Components